-Setting Description Factory Default VID range from 1 to This field will be active only when selecting the Hybrid None 4094 port type.
-Set the other VLAN ID for tagged devices that connect to the port and tags that need to be removed in egress packets.
+Setting Description Factory Default This field will be active only when selecting the Hybrid port type.
+Set the other VLAN ID for tagged devices that None 4094 connect to the port and tags that need to be removed in egress packets.
 Use commas to separate different VIDs.